PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 If it's above 25.00 ms you either have a computer issue like corrupt drivers or your computer is far too weak.

 Xaudio2 can't handle the same low latency that Cubeb has without bad skipping and warping even on better systems.
 I hope you guys like the sound.
-How timeskipping actually works is that you see the first video frame and the sound comes after the targeted sound latency, which for years essentially means 0.1 seconds delays.
+How time-skipping actually works is that you see the first video frame and the sound comes after the targeted sound latency, which for years essentially means 0.1 seconds delays.

 {{< progress/github-link prNums="5238" title="Rename ConfigSoundtouch.cpp to ConfigSoundTouch.cpp" authors="xantares" >}}